janlelis/unicode-confusable/README.md

 Testing for bidirectional confusables is currently not supported.

-## No Advanced Detection
+## Single-script / Mixed-script / Whole-script

-TR 39 also describes mechanisms for a more exact recognition of confusables, also within the same string:
+TR 39 also describes mechanisms for further categorization of confusables.
+This is currently not part of this gem, however the [unicode-scripts gem](https://github.com/janlelis/unicode-scripts) does include mixed-script detection, which you can use for this purpose.

-- Single-script confusable
-- Mixed-script confusable
-- Whole-script confusable

-This is currently not supported by this gem.

 See [unicode-x](https://github.com/janlelis/unicode-x) for more Unicode related micro libraries.